Waltzes, Op. 70 (Chopin): No. 3 in D♭ major

 Chopin composed the Waltz Op.
-70, No. 3 in D-flat major in 1829 and sent it together with a accompanying letter of 3 October 1829 to his intimate friend Tytus Woyciechowski.
+70, No. 3 in D♭ major in 1829 and sent it together with a accompanying letter of 3 October 1829 to his intimate friend Tytus Woyciechowski.

 Jeffrey Kallberg suggests: "Two of the waltzes offer unusual, personal testimony of Chopin's amorous sentiments toward women."
 (The waltzes mentioned by Kallberg are Op.
 70 Nr.
-3 and the initial version of the Waltz in A-flat major, Op.
+3 and the initial version of the Waltz in A♭ major, Op.
 69, No. 1, which Chopin 1835 dedicated to Maria Wodzińska and later also to Eliza Peruzzi and Charlotte de Rothschild.)

 He continues, "The Waltz in D-flat major, Op.
 70, No. 3, dates from Chopin's Warsaw period, and it indexes his nascent romantic life.
 In a letter to a friend, Chopin confided that the low melody that begins its trio was inspired by his (alas unrequited) crush on the young singer, Konstancja Gładkowska."